 This shader implements a variation of the Hosek-Wilkie sky radiance model, including the direct solar radiance function.
 You can plug it into the environment, or to the color input of a Skydome light (which benefits from efficient importance sampling, sending more rays to bright areas around the sun) or add it directly as an environment shader.
-Currently this shader is invisible to GI diffuse and glossy rays.
+Currently, this shader is invisible to GI diffuse and specular rays.
 To use it as a light source you must attach it to a skydome_light with sufficient resolution to capture the small solar disk.

 This is an experimental shader.
 Although it has been tested extensively, please be warned before using it in production.

-Due to the inherent nature of the Physical Sky shader, there will be a horizon line and depending on the camera position, the ground plane below the horizon will always appear black.
+Due to the inherent nature of the physical_sky shader, there will be a horizon line, and depending on the camera position, the ground plane below the horizon will always appear black.